The answer is simple. Reading to toddlers sets the foundation for later independent reading.

 Helping the Move to Toddlerhood

-Between the ages of 1 and 3, your toddler will have triumphs and challenges, so it can help for them to hear stories about other kids and how they managed those same obstacles.
+Between the ages of 1 and 3, your toddler will have triumphs and challenges, so it can help them to hear stories about other kids and how they managed those same obstacles.

 When and How to Read to Toddlers